bpucker/MybMonday/README.md

 [Xu et al., 2020](https://doi.org/10.1111/nph.16997) characterized the subgroup 9 R2R3-MYB transcription factor MpSBG9 in _Marchantia polymorpha_.
 This MYB is homologous to MIXTA-MYBs of vascular plants and regulates the biosynthesis of cutin, but not the wax biosynthesis.
 The discovery of the MpSBG9 functions suggests an involvement of the MIXTA-MYB lineage in the evolution of the cuticle.

+### (67) MYB93 is involved in lateral root development ###
+> **_<a href="https://github.com/bpucker/MybMonday">TWEET</a>:_** MYB93 regulates lateral root development in Arabidopsis in response to very long fatty acid levels. myb93 mutants showed faster lateral root development, while MYB93 overexpression slowed the process #MybMonday (details: )

+[Uemura et al., 2022](https://doi.org/10.1101/2022.05.24.493307) investigated the role of _Arabidopsis thaliana_ MYB93 in the regulation of lateral roots in response to very long chain fatty acid (VLCFA) levels.
+MYB93 was found to regulate the expression of cell wall remodling genes including expansins.
+Expression of expansins is repressed by MYB93.
+VLCFA treatment caused a reducation of the _MYB93_ expression levels. _MYB93_ was specifically expressed in the endodermis of LROCs with an increase from stage I to stage V. However, _MYB93_ expression was not observed in lateral root primordia (LRPs).
+Knock-out of _MYB93_ lead to a faster development of LRPs, while overexpression of _MYB93_ resulted in a slower development of lateral roots.

 ## Contact ##
 Do you have a recent publication about MYBs in plants that could be featured here?
 Please get in touch: [Boas Pucker (email)](mailto:b.pucker@tu-braunschweig.de?subject=[GitHub]MYB_Monday)